RomainPierre7/jellyfin-plugin-TelegramNotifier/README.md

 > If you encounter a problem, a bug or have an idea for a new feature, submit an issue [here](https://github.com/RomainPierre7/jellyfin-plugin-TelegramNotifier/issues).
 Please, submit only one feature or bug per issue.

+> If you're finding value in this project and it's been helpful to you, consider giving it a star ⭐️ on GitHub !
+Your support means a lot and helps others discover the project too.

 ## Table of contents

 - [Install the plugin](#install-the-plugin)